-ACTS OF KINDNESS (AOK) Sponsor: Alex Freeman
+ACTS OF KINDNESS (AOK) Sponsor: Vanessa Baker

 Random Acts of Kindness (AOK) Club’s mission is to do all things with kindness and to make Lafayette a better place by simple acts such as handing out encouraging notes, helping custodians, hand out “love bags” of toiletries, gift cards, etc., or flowers randomly.
 Member criteria calls for those who must be willing to help others generously with a positive attitude.

 American Sign Language Club is open to anyone interested in learning the basics of sign language.
 Students are also encouraged to check out ASL books that are available for checkout in the school library.

 BETA CLUB Sponsor: Scott Emmons and Sarah Detraz

 Beta Club honorary society is a club that honors students for academic achievement, leadership, and service.
 It is open to students having high overall grades and displaying school or community service.
 GPA requirements: (using unweighted grades) Seniors, 3.0, Juniors, 3.2, Sophomores, 3.4 and Freshman 3.6.

 Beta Club members are expected to attend meetings (second Wednesday of every month) during the school year and do at least twenty hours of community service.
 There is a one-time fee for national dues.
 Club members attend the Kentucky Beta Club convention and organize Lafayette's Battle of the Bands.